 What do I need?

-A personal hearing aid or earbud and its manufacturer’s assistant app that are compatible with the Bluetooth’s Auracast standard.
+Personal hearing aids or earbuds that are compatible with the Bluetooth’s Auracast standard.
 The earbuds you already have are probably not compatible.

-The manufacturer’s assistant is app installed in your phone and paired with your airs/earbuds.
+The manufacturer’s Auracast-compliant assistant app installed in your phone and paired with your aids/earbuds.

 How do I listen?

-Use your hearing aid/earbud app to search for and select the “Square Dance” Auracast broadcast, or use your smartphone’s camera to scan the QR code at displayed near the entrance.
-Your app directs your hearing aid/earbud to stream the caller’s voice to your ears.
-As necessary, use your assistant app to adjust the volume of the streamed voice vs surroundings.
+Scan the QR code displayed near the entrance, or use your assistant app to select the “Square Dance” Auracast broadcast.
+Either way, your assistant directs your aid/earbud to stream the caller’s voice to your ears.
+As necessary, adjust the volume of the streamed voice vs surroundings with your assistant app.

 Are my current hearing aids compatible?

-The Bluetooth radios in most hearing aids manufactured since 2022 are capable of supporting Bluetooth’s Auracast.
-However, the manufacturer might not have yet implemented that support.
-The following sites frequently update the status of products’ stated Auracast compliance.
+The Bluetooth hardware in most hearing aids manufactured since 2022 is ready for Bluetooth’s Auracast.
+However, manufacturer’s schedules for support vary.
+Visit the following sites for the current status of manufacturers’ stated Auracast compliance.

-My hearing aid is listed as fully compatible, but why doesn’t my hearing aid app find the “Square Dance” broadcast?
+My hearing aid is listed as fully compatible, but why doesn’t my assistant app find the “Square Dance” broadcast?

 Other sources of information about Auracast: